 Infection control strategies

-- All building entrances will be equipped with sanitization stations
+- All building entrances are equipped with sanitization stations

-- Classrooms and offices will have sanitization materials and PPE available to all staff
+- Classrooms and offices have sanitization materials and PPE available to all staff

-- Students will be spread over all usable areas of each building to promote social distancing
+- Students are spread over all usable areas of each building to promote social distancing

-- Secondary students will be following an alternate schedule which limits the number of students in the high school and middle school
+- Secondary students follow an alternate schedule which limits the number of students in the high school and middle school

-- HVAC units will be examined and retrofitted with materials that will limit the potential for the spread of germs.
-Filtration and ventilation will meet or exceed minimum requirements.
+- HVAC units have been examined and retrofitted with materials that will limit the potential for the spread of germs.
+Filtration and ventilation meet or exceed minimum requirements

-- Shared books and supplies will be minimized and where used, books (e.g., library books, trade books) supplies (e.g., science lab materials) will be disinfected or allowed to remain untouched for 3 days between use (or length specified by CDC).
+- Shared books and supplies is minimized and where used, books (e.g., library books, trade books) supplies (e.g., science lab materials) are disinfected or allowed to remain untouched for 3 days between use (or length specified by CDC)

-- School visitors will be restricted to those required for school business.
+- School visitors are restricted to those required for school business

-- Students and staff will be trained on proper hand hygiene practices.
+- Students and staff are trained on proper hand hygiene practices

-- Teachers will be encouraged to have windows open and instruct parts of classes outdoors, where feasible.
+- Teachers are encouraged to have windows open and instruct parts of classes outdoors, where feasible

-- School lockers will not be used by students at this time.
+- School lockers have limited use by students

-- Students will be asked to carry a reduced number of materials with them on a daily basis.
+- Students have been asked to carry a reduced number of materials with them on a daily basis

-- When possible, utilize virtual meetings/phone conference instead of in-person
+- When possible, meetings/phone conference are used instead of in-person on Google Meet

 Facility Alterations and Acquisition

-- To increase instructional space during the school day, cafeterias and auditoriums will be used.
-These areas will be sanitized between student cohort use.
+- To increase instructional space during the school day, cafeterias and auditoriums are used.
+These areas are sanitized between student cohort use.

 - District may need to expand the physical footprint or adjust space utilization – i. e. (facility use of gyms, etc. for classrooms).
 This will or may require Office of Facilities Planning approval to ensure fire/building code guidelines being met.
 The district has requested a utilization review by the district’s architects to determine modular classroom capacity, etc.

 - Use of outside tenting is also being considered for additional spacing